Talafhah1/WallyMusicJukebox/README.md

 ## Testing

+The project includes two test programs to verify functionality:

-### TestLoader - Quick DLL Test
+### TestLoader - DLL Dynamic Loading Test

-Test the DLL with the included TestLoader executable:
+Tests the DLL by loading it dynamically at runtime (using `LoadLibrary` and `GetProcAddress`):

 ```cmd
 cd build\bin\Release